 DIY weddings are all the rage these days, but planning and preparing every aspect of your wedding yourself can be both daunting and time consuming.
 After all, it’s not easy to create individual handcrafted party favors for a hundred guests.
 The good news is that there are plenty of ways you can add meaningful, personal touches to your wedding without going to extreme lengths or spending a small fortune.

 Here are ten things you can do to make your day extra special, even if you aren’t particularly ‘crafty’!

 1. Create a canvas print to welcome guests to your wedding.

-Thanks to a rise in low cost digital printing options, ordering a personalized canvas to display by the entrance to your wedding venue couldn’t be easier, or better value- even when you factor in the cost of sourcing a wooden easel to place the canvas on.
-Many couples decide to use a favourite photo of themselves, but there are other options too such as this lovely tree carving image.
+Thanks to a rise in low cost digital printing options, ordering a personalized canvas sign to display by the entrance to your wedding venue couldn’t be easier, or better value even when you factor in the cost of sourcing a wooden easel to place the canvas on.
+Many couples decide to use a favorite photo of themselves, but there are other options too such as this lovely tree carving image.
 You can then keep the personalized image as a permanent reminder of your day.

 2. Create a collage of photos showing you and your fiancé/fiancée growing up.

 It’s always fun to look at baby pictures, and even more fun to see people grow and change.
 By printing out and framing a series of baby, child (and awkward teenage!) pictures of you and your other half, you’ll amuse your guests and give your wedding a truly personal touch.

 Table centerpieces don’t have to be floral.
 If you have a specific hobby or interest, use things you love instead.
 If you’re both bookworms, why not tie ribbons around stacks of old novels?
 If you’re a gardener you could create centerpieces out of home grown fruits and vegetables.